-- 1. In this Constitution, except as otherwise provided or required by the context-- - "alien" means a person who is not a Commonwealth citizen, a British protected person or a citizen of the Republic of Ireland; - "attorney-at-law" means a person having a general right of audience in the Supreme Court of Judicature; - "Commissioner of Police" means the officer, however styled, commanding the Police Force: - "the Commonwealth" means Guyana and any country to which article 47 applies and any dependency of any such country; - "court" means any court of law in Guyana;

-1. • "elected member of the National Assembly" means any person elected as a member of the National Assembly pursuant to the provisions of paragraph (2) or (3) or (4) of article 60 or article 160 (2);
+- 1. In this Constitution, except as otherwise provided or required by the context- - "alien" means a person who is not a Commonwealth citizen, a British protected person or a citizen of the Republic of Ireland; - "attorney-at-law" means a person having a general right of audience in the Supreme Court of Judicature; - "Commissioner of Police" means the officer, however styled, commanding the Police Force; - "the Commonwealth" means Guyana and any country to which article 47 applies and any dependency of any such country; - "court" means any court of law in Guyana; - "elected member of the National Assembly" means any person elected as a member of the National Assembly pursuant to the provisions of paragraph (2) of article 60 or article 160(2); - "election" means an election of members to serve in the National Assembly or other elected body established by or under this Constitution, as the case may be; - "financial year" means any period of twelve months beginning on the first day of January in any year or such other date as Parliament may prescribe; - "Guyana" includes, in relation to any period before the day on which this Constitution commences, or anything done before that day, Guyana as it was before that day as well as the former Colony of British Guiana; - "law" includes any instrument having the force of law and any unwritten rule of law and "lawful" and "lawfully" shall be construed accordingly; - "local democratic organ" means any local government authority; - "consultation" or "meaningful consultation" means the person or entity responsible for seeking consultation shall - a. identify the persons or entities to be consulted and specify to them in writing the subject of the consultation and an intended date for